UBC-MDS/DSCI-532_2026_19_van-housing/CONTRIBUTING.md

 # Contributing to the  van-housing Dashboard

-This outlines how to propose a change to the Non-market Housing Dashboard.
+This outlines how to propose a change to the van-housing Dashboard.

 ### Prerequisites